 Climate change management is identified as a key standalone risk for the Company.
 This recognizes the potential failure of the Company to effectively manage and mitigate the impacts brought by rising stakeholder and disclosure expectations and changes in global temperatures, precipitation, extreme weather and other impacts of climate change on the Company's operations.
 Given its potential impact and significant implications on the Company, both in the short and long term, the Company recognized it as a key risk.
-More granular risks from climate hazards will be further analyzed through the planned scenario analysis, and recommendations and priority actions over managing these risks will be identified as part of the TCFD road map in progress.
+Climate risk considerations have been incorporated into the Company's risk universe as part of the ERM program annual review and update.